ibm-cloud-docs/cloud-databases/reference-monitoring.md

 ### Global attributes
 {: #global-attributes}

-The following attributes are available for segmenting all of the metrics listed above
+The following attributes are available for segmenting all of the metrics listed previously.

 | Attribute | Attribute Name | Attribute Description |
 |-----------|----------------|-----------------------|